faraway030/IliasScheduleBot/README.md

 # Ilias Schedule Bot

+## Table of content

 ## Description
-My retraining provider is using the ilias learning platform and since I felt very annoying, to check a few times a week if there is a new schedule available, I just wrote this bot.
-It checks if there is a new schedule and distribute it to all subscribers.
-This way, you simply get a telegram message with a pdf-file, each time there is a new schedule available.
+My retraining provider uses the ILIAS learning platform and since I felt very annoying to check a few times a week if there is a new schedule available, I just wrote this bot.
+It checks if there is a new schedule and distributes it to all subscribers.
+This way, you simply get a telegram message with a pdf file each time a new schedule is available.

 ## Sample
 ![Demo PNG Image](https://github.com/faraway030/IliasScheduleBot/raw/master/images/demo.png) ![Demo PNG Image](https://github.com/faraway030/IliasScheduleBot/raw/master/images/demo2.png)

+## Release notes v2.0
+- bla
+- bla

 ## Installation & Usage
-### Linux
-- Clone the repository (`git clone https://github.com/faraway030/IliasScheduleBot.git`)
-- Install firefox & geckodriver (`apt update && apt install firefox firefox-geckodriver`) or similar command for your packet manager
-- Install python requirements (`python3 -m pip install -r requirements.txt`)
-- Create a folder `data/` containing the `config.txt` and `sticker.csv` as described below.

-Now you can start the bot just by exectuting `python3 main.py` or create a cronjob/service for running it automatically.

 ###  [Docker](https://hub.docker.com/r/faraway030/iliasschedulebot)
 - Pull the image (`docker pull faraway030/iliasschedulebot:latest`)